oscarvgg/align-website/Content/blog/introduction-to-productivity-and-time-management.md

 Consider time like a jigsaw puzzle, where each piece represents a unique activity vying for your attention.
 Skillful time management enables you to piece together the puzzle efficiently, ensuring none of life's important aspects are left unattended.

+#### Is Time Management a Soft Skill?

+Indeed it is!
+Time management is one of the most valuable soft skills you can cultivate.
+But why is that the case?
+Let's unravel this, shall we?

+Firstly, it's important to understand what a soft skill is.
+Think of soft skills as the personality-specific skills that determine your strengths as an employee, colleague, and leader.
+They're not about what you do, but rather how you do it—your attitude, your mindset, and your approach.

+Now, time management fits snugly into that definition.
+It's not merely about completing tasks but completing them in a structured, systematic way that maximizes efficiency and productivity.
+Time management is about deciding what tasks are worth spending your time on, and in what order you should tackle them.
+It's about planning, prioritizing, and performing tasks effectively, all while maintaining a healthy balance between your work and personal life.

+Just like any other soft skill, time management isn't easy to prove in a job interview or demonstrate on a resume, but its results shine through in day-to-day performance.
+If you consistently meet deadlines, produce high-quality work, and maintain a balanced lifestyle, chances are you're a time management pro!

+So yes, time management is a soft skill - a crucial one at that.
+It's a necessary tool in your productivity arsenal, one that dictates your daily rhythm and impacts your success.
+Harness it well, and you'll unlock a world where deadlines are friendlier, tasks are less daunting, and there's always time for a life outside of work.
+Let's make time work for us, shall we?

 ### Techniques of Time Management

 The beauty of time management lies in its flexibility.
 You have various techniques at your disposal, ranging from simple to-do lists to more granular approaches like the "Pomodoro Technique" or "Time Blocking".
 Exploring different techniques helps you find a method that matches your needs and style.

 Are you feeling pumped about refining your time management skills?
-To dive further into this impactful skill, check out our article on [time management"](/blog/time-management/).
+To dive further into this impactful skill, check out our article on [time management strategies, skills and tips](/blog/time-management-strategies/).
 This guide is the perfect starting point for fostering productivity, balance, and fulfillment.
 The power to transform time into an ally on your life's journey is within reach!
 Let's seize that power together.

 ## **Key Elements of Productivity**